 The EBS volumes page is filtered by 'Active volumes' by default and displays the following information:

-• EBS volume ID: The AWS-assigned ID of the EBS volume.
+• EBS volume ID/ name: The AWS-assigned ID of the EBS volume.

 • EBS volume name: The name which comes from the value of AWS tag key Name.

 • Tags: The AWS tag key and value assigned to the volume.
-A volume can be assigned multiple tags.
+An instance can be assigned multiple tags.

-• Policy: The Clumio policy that is currently protecting the volume.
+• Policy: The Clumio policy currently protecting the volume.

 • Last Backup: The details for the last successful backup.
 The last backup column displays the following details: